I received an email from my customer, Susan, and it says,

-I get Orsy to demonstrate.
-She is just going to grab the bar and she is going to be at an angle.
-She is just in holding position, bracing the abdominal area, activating the glutes, the lats and the muscles all around the back from the front and the back.
+I had Orsy demonstrate.
+Grab the bar, putting your body at an angle.
+Hold this position, bracing the abdominal area, activating the glutes, the lats and the muscles all around the back from the front and the back.

 #2 – Leg Movement

-The next step that I will get you to do is, I would start adding leg movement.
-The first would be in this position, tightening the abdominals, tightening the glutes and the lats and just bringing the knees up to just about hip height and then back down.
-Going slow, alternating, keeping things tight, working on that core, educating your body to separate hip movement with back movement.
-I would go through 5 repetitions on each side and just going through one set.
-So we started off with holding.
+The next step is to start adding leg movement.
+In this position, while tightening the abdominals, glutes and lats, bring your knee up to about hip height and then lower back down.
+Go slow, alternating legs, while keeping things tight.
+Go through one set of 5 repetitions on each side.
 The next step would be high knees.

 #3 – Hip Extensions

-The next exercise I would go with is hip extensions.
-Bring the legs back, slow and controlled movement.
-I want the movement to come from the hips so she is working her glutes and her hamstring, the low back isn’t changing and I am still maintaining that angled position and the core is activated, glutes are tight and the lats are kicked in.
+The next exercise is hip extensions.
+Bring the legs back in a slow and controlled movement.
+The movement should come from the hips, so work your glutes and hamstrings.
+You are still maintaining that angled position and your core is activated, glutes are tight, and lats are kicked in.

 #4 – Side To Side Movement of the Hip